 For each measure suggested for removal, Workgroup members could select either "Yes, I recommend removing this measure from the Core Set" or "No, I do not recommend removing this measure from the Core Set."
 For each measure suggested for addition, Workgroup members could select either "Yes, I recommend adding this measure to the Core Set" or "No, I do not recommend adding this measure to the Core Set."
 Measures were recommended for removal or addition if two-thirds of the eligible Workgroup members voted yes.
-Because of recusals,20 as well as the availability of a few Workgroup members during each day of the three-day Workgroup members did not participate in all voting periods.21 As a result, the
+Because of recusals, as well as the unavailability of a few Workgroup members during each day of the three-day Workgroup meeting, some members did not participate in all voting periods.
+As a result, the two-thirds voting threshold was adjusted based on the number of eligible Workgroup members present for each measure vote.

-19 The Core Set domains are Primary Care Access and Preventive Care, Maternal and Perinatal Health, Care of Acute and Chronic Conditions, Behavioral Health Care, Dental and Oral Health Services, Experience of Care, and Long-Term Services and Supports.
+&lt;sup>20 The Core Set domains are Primary Care Access and Preventive Care, Maternal and Perinatal Health, Care of Acute and Chronic Conditions, Behavioral Health Care, Dental and Oral Health Services, Experience of Care, and Long-Term Services and Supports.

-20 Workgroup members who disclosed an interest in a measure were recused from voting on that measure, for example, if they were a measure developer, a measure steward, or paid to promote a measure in some way.

-21 Because of the COVID-19 pandemic, one Medicaid Director was unable to attend the meeting and two Medicaid Medical Directors were unable to attend for part of the meeting.
+&lt;sup>21 Workgroup members who disclosed an interest in a measure were recused from voting on that measure, for example, if they were a measure developer, a measure steward, or paid to promote a measure in some way.
+Because of the COVID-19 pandemic, one Medicaid Director was unable to attend the meeting and two Medicaid Medical Directors were unable to attend for part of the meeting.